openSUSE/news-o-o/_posts/2010-10-09-opensuse-weekly-news-issue-144-is-out.markdown

 ####  [Mike McCallister: Welcome LibreOffice!](http://metaverse.wordpress.com/2010/10/05/welcome-libreoffice/)

-"Itâ€™s been more than a week now since the Great OpenOffice Fork of 2010, and the dust is beginning to settle.
+"It’s been more than a week now since the Great OpenOffice Fork of 2010, and the dust is beginning to settle.

-If you havenâ€™t heard, last Monday a large chunk of the OpenOffice.org (OOo) development community announced the formation of The Document Foundation (TDF), and would create a new office suite based on OOo, called LibreOffice.
+If you haven’t heard, last Monday a large chunk of the OpenOffice.org (OOo) development community announced the formation of The Document Foundation (TDF), and would create a new office suite based on OOo, called LibreOffice.
 The announcement carried endorsements from many heavy hitters in the open source and corporate worlds, including Google, Novell, Red Hat, and Canonical.
 Even the GNOME Foundation (while noting the existence of its own small suite) had nice things to say at the launch."